compute-tooling/compute-studio/README.md

 - Developers may share non-tabular output.

 Planned:
-- Users may use a COMP REST API to run simulations and build GUI simulation pages.
+- Users may use a REST API to run simulations and build GUI simulation pages.
 - Developers may charge a model subscription, for a fee.
-- Users may upload and download simulation input files from the COMP GUI.
+- Users may upload and download simulation input files from the GUI.